EliotKhachi/publicZk/202209080320/README.md

 A React component *class* is essentially a JavaScript class that extends `React.Component`.

-* Component classes take in parameters through an object attribute called `props` (short for properties).
-Its constructor should begin with a `super(props)` call.
-[202209080229](../202209080229) - React- Props

-* Component classes can also have an object attribute called `state` to "remember" things [202209080251](../202209080251) - React - State.

 ```jsx
 class ShoppingList extends React.Component {
   render() {